 The SqlBulkCopy class can be used to write data only to SQL Server tables.
 But the data source is not limited to SQL Server; any data source can be used, as long as the data can be loaded to a DataTable instance or read with a IDataReader instance.

 A bulk copy operation within a transaction

 When using .NET Framework version 1.1 or earlier (which does not support the SqlBulkCopy class), you can execute the SQL Server Transact-SQL BULK INSERT statement using the SqlCommand object.

 Bulk Copy Example Setup

 Describes the tables used in the bulk copy examples and provides SQL scripts for creating the tables in the AdventureWorks database.

-Describes how to do a single bulk copy of data into a database instance using the SqlBulkCopy class.
-It includes how to do the bulk copy operation using Transact-SQL statements and the SqlCommand class.
+Describes how to do a single bulk copy of data into an instance of SQL Server using the SqlBulkCopy class, and how to perform the bulk copy operation using Transact-SQL statements and the SqlCommand class.

-Describes how to do a bulk copy operation within a transaction, including how to commit or roll back the transaction.
+Describes how to perform a bulk copy operation within a transaction, including how to commit or rollback the transaction.